Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 What Kind of Food Is Served in Bhutan?

 A chili and cheese dish called Ema Datshi is the tasty ‘national dish’ and it ranges from mild to blazing hot.
 It’s best eaten with rice to counter the heat, but in our hotels the food will be medium to mild.
 Kewa Datshi is potatoes with chili, also delicious!
-Roasted or baked eggplant is a common and delicious dish in season.
+Roasted eggplant is a common and delicious dish in season.

 What Treasures Are There to Buy in Bhutan?